DBT For Addiction

 Benefits of DBT for Substance Abuse

 DBT also helps people recognize their responsibility for their behaviors while using drugs or alcohol.
 Once a person accepts responsibility, they can start rebuilding relationships and repairing the damage caused by addiction.
+People undergoing DBT treatment also learn distress tolerance techniques, which can help with decision-making regardless of personality disorders, alcohol addiction, or other disadvantageous situations.

 The benefits of DBT for substance abuse include: